sorbay/sorbay-documentation/docs/en/sorbay_ciam.md

 #### Custom

-Finally you may set a custom domain name, and define a custom domain for the session cookie, depending on your application's requirements.
+Finally, you may set a custom domain name, and define a custom domain for the session cookie, depending on your application's requirements.

 ### Accounts